 Throughout my career, I've had the opportunity to treat a variety of cancer patients.
 I have seen patients with para-aortic lymphadenopathy, osteosarcoma, breast cancer, prostrate cancer, and multiple myeloma.
 Some of them were in remission, some were cured and some were in palliative care.
 They were all in different stages of their health journey.

 You might be wondering: "How does a physiotherapist help people with cancer?"
-A physiotherapist can help people with cancer as much as they can people without cancer.
-People with cancer share with the same life goals as people without cancer.
+A physiotherapist can help people with cancer as much as they can help people without cancer.
+People with cancer share the same life goals as people without cancer.
 They want to be pain free, they want to walk or move around, they also want to enjoy doing the things that they love.
-A physiotherapist is trained to relieve pain, rehabilitate people to regain their mobility and independence and that is how they can help people with cancer achieve what they want physically.
+A physiotherapist is trained to relieve pain, rehabilitate people to regain their mobility and independence.
+They also help people with cancer achieve what they want physically.
 Unfortunately, there are not many physiotherapists in Malaysia that treats people with cancer because the public lacks awareness of how a physiotherapist can help.

 Two common issues shared among all the cancer patients I have seen were immobility and pain.
 Although they were in different cancer stages, they all experienced pain to some degree.
 People with cancer are known to suffer from pain since chemotherapy or radiotherapy can greatly affect their nerves and increase their pain sensitivity.
 This is sometimes known as cancer pain.
 Commonly, doctors would prescribe pain killers to suppress pain but this should not be recommended for long term use.